-After the war, his sacrifice was recognized by the dedication of a statue in his honor at Camp Lejeune, North Carolina. --Captain John C. Chapin, USMCR (Ret)
+After the war, his sacrifice was recognized by the dedication of a statue in his honor at Camp Lejeune, North Carolina. -Captain John C. Chapin, USMCR (Ret)

-Taplett's tank-infantry the end. teams carried the day.
-Colonel Robert D. Heinl preserved the dramatic climax: "Moving at the high Kwangwhamun port up Boulevard, Company G, 5th Marines burst into the Court of the Lions at Government House, ripped down the red flag, and Gunnery Sergeant Harold Beaver ran up those same colors his forebears had hoisted 103 years earlier the Palace of atop the Montezumas."
+the end.
+Taplett's tank-infantry teams carried the day.
+Colonel Robert D. Heinl preserved the dramatic climax: "Moving at the high port up Kwangwhamun Boulevard, Company G, Marines burst into the Court of the Lions at Government House, ripped down the red flag, and Gunnery Sergeant Harold Beaver ran up those same colors his forebears had hoisted 103 years earlier atop the Palace of the Montezumas."
 Two Korean Marines raised their national colors at the National Palace.